DigiBP/Team-24DIGIBP2/README.md

 # 🙏 Acknowledgements

-We would like to thank our coaches, Andreas Martin and Charuta Pande, for their invaluable guidance and unwavering support throughout this project.
+With profound gratitude, we acknowledge our coaches, Andreas Martin and Charuta Pande, whose insightful guidance and steadfast support have been the cornerstone of our project's success.